spryker/spryker-docs/docs/pbc/all/payment-service-provider/202404.0/base-shop/third-party-integrations/stripe/project-guidelines-for-stripe.md

 8. The customer selects a payment method in Stripe Elements and submits the data.
 9. The customer is redirected to the configured `return_url`, which makes an API request to persist the order in the Back Office: `glue.mysprykershop.com/checkout`.
 10. The customer is redirected to the application's success page.
-11. Stripe app confirms the PreOrder payment using the plugin: `\Spryker\Zed\Payment\Communication\Plugin\Checkout\PaymentConfirmPreOrderPaymentCheckoutPostSavePlugin`.
+11. Stripe app confirms the pre-order payment using the plugin: `\Spryker\Zed\Payment\Communication\Plugin\Checkout\PaymentConfirmPreOrderPaymentCheckoutPostSavePlugin`.
   The `order_reference` is passed to the Stripe app to be connected with `transaction_id`.
 12. Stripe app processes the payment and sends a `PaymentUpdated` message to Spryker.
-  The message contains additional data, which you can see in the Back Office.
 13. Depending on payment status, one of the following messages is returned through an asynchronous API:
   *  Payment is successful: `PaymentAuthorized` message.
   *  Payment is failed: `PaymentAuthorizationFailed` message.